-4.9 Fire Rated Walls
+4.8 Fire Rated Walls

-Stria[TM] Cladding when fixed over timber cavity battens to external walls can achieve fire ratings up to 60/60/60 to comply with Clause C/AS1 of the NZBC when the walls are constructed in accordance with the current Fire and Acoustic Design Manual by James Hardie.
+StriaTM Cladding when fixed over timber cavity battens to external walls can achieve fire ratings up to 60/60/60 to comply with Clause C/AS1 of the NZBC when the walls are constructed in accordance with the current Fire and Acoustic Design Manual by James Hardie.
+Nogs in fire rated walls must be at 800mm centres maximum.